 Charlie was a quiet, thoughtful person.
 His ready laugh and giving nature (“Can I do anything for you?”) earned him the respect, friendship, and love of his neighbors and community.
 He, in turn, thought the world of those same people.
 He charmed people wherever he went.

-Charlie’s last few years sent him back to Maryland, where he split time between his son, Charlie Gorday, in Frederick, and his daughter, Louise Gorday MacIntosh, in Dunkirk, MD.
+Charlie spent his last few years in Maryland, splitting time between his son, Charlie Gorday, in Frederick, and his daughter, Louise Gorday MacIntosh, in Dunkirk, Md.

 Charlie was preceded in death by his parents; brother Robert and sister Jean; Betty, his wife of 31 years, and his grandson John Ryan MacIntosh.
-He is survived by his son, Charles, daughter Louise, granddaughter Jennifer MacIntosh, great-grandson Aiden Ball, brother John (Anne), and numerous nieces and nephews.
+He is survived by his son, Charles, daughter Louise (Ray), granddaughter Jennifer MacIntosh, great-grandson Aiden Ball, brother John (Anne), and numerous nieces and nephews.

 Wednesday, October 23, 2024